Telecominfraproject/wlan-cloud-ucentralgw-ui/README.md

 ```

 ### Production
-Here are the instructions to build the production veresion of the application.
+Here are the instructions to build the production version of the application.
 You need to run this in the root folder of the project and also have npm installed on your machine.
 ```
 git clone https://github.com/Telecominfraproject/wlan-cloud-ucentralgw-ui
 cd wlan-cloud-ucentralgw-ui